 Freshly milled flour soaked overnight loaded with six ripe bananas provides a healthy on-the-go breakfast or snack.

 Who wouldn’t want Banana Bread that is good tasting and good for you?
 Cooks across the country have purchased grain mills to bake better whole grain bread.
-Fresh milled flour is certainly better than anything found in the grocery isles, but it stops short of releasing the full nutritional potential of whole grains.
+Freshly milled flour is certainly better than anything found in grocery aisles, but it stops short of releasing the full nutritional potential of whole grains.

 “Sprouted” Wheat Banana Spice Bread [Soaked Method]

 - 1 3/4 cups fresh ground soft white wheat flour , sifted

 - 1/2 teaspoon sea salt